 If you’ve been even remotely involved in the nutrition or fitness community over the past few years, you at least know the term intermittent fasting (IF).
-Enthusiasts praise its pattern of orchestrated eating and abstaining for everything from improved immunity to mental clarity and, of course, fast fat loss.
+Enthusiasts praise its pattern of orchestrated eating and abstaining from everything from improved immunity to mental clarity and, of course, fast fat loss.

 IF involves periods of alternately eating and fasting.
 Beyond that, definitions widely vary.
 Some people do IF for hours each day, while others fast for 24 – 36 hours once or twice a week.
 Eating could involve anything from a low-carb diet to carb loading.
-Fasting might be nothing but water, or supplementing with branched-chain amino acids (BCAAs) and protein powder.
+Fasting might be nothing but water or supplementing with branched-chain amino acids (BCAAs) and protein powder.
 Many people use green tea and fiber to curb appetite and cravings while they do IF.

 A Google search will reveal the numerous methods of IF, most written by bloggers and fitness professionals emphatically singing its praises for fat loss, increased stamina and vigor, improved focus at the gym and at work, and breaking plateaus.

 From all that information, you’ll likely conclude that IF is the “miracle” for becoming your leanest, healthiest self.
 But is it?